mominabbass/ood_synthetic/README.md

 3) Download the `saved_data_selec-class` folder and place it in the current directory.
 This folder contains the data needed for selective classification experiments.

 ### Download model in a local folder:
 Use the following command to download `Llama-2-13b-hf` in a local folder.
-In the `download_HF_models.py` file, please enter your `Hugging Face access token` (left blank here for anonymity per conference guidelines).
+In the `download_HF_models.py` file, please enter your `Hugging Face access token`.
 Also, specify the `local_dir` where you want to save the model on your machine.
 To download a different model from Hugging Face, modify the `repo_id` as needed:
 ```
 python download_HF_models.py
 ```